svssathvik7/docs/docs/developers/sdk/GetTransactions.md

 ## Best Practices

-- **Poll Regularly**: For long-running transactions, poll the orderBook periodically to provide accurate updates.
+- **Poll regularly**: For long-running transactions, poll the orderBook periodically to provide accurate updates.
-- **User Notifications**: Notify users when their transactions are pending, completed, or require attention.
+- **User notifications**: Notify users when their transactions are pending, completed, or require attention.
-- **Leverage React Hooks**: Using our **React hooks**, tracking transactions becomes seamless and integrated into your components.
+- **Leverage react hooks**: Using our **React hooks**, tracking transactions becomes seamless and integrated into your components.

 :::info
 For advanced use cases and configuration options, refer to the [Cookbook](../cookbook/Cookbook.md).